merivale/victor/README.md

     type alias Condition =
         ( Pivot, List Balance )

-Very approximately, and just to set us of on the right foot, the pivot is what gets encoded in the verb at the start of the predicate, while the balances (if any) are what get encoded in the words following that verb.
-Balances typically are or include additional objects, which I will refer to as *balancing* objects, as opposed to the *main* object that resides next to the condition in the nucleus itself.
+Very approximately, and just to set us off on the right foot, the pivot is what gets encoded in the verb at the start of the predicate, while the balances (if any) are what get encoded in the words following that verb.
+Balances typically are or include additional objects, which I will refer to as *balancing* objects (as opposed to the *main* object that resides next to the condition in the nucleus itself).
 Balancing objects are variables of exactly the same type as the main object, though in this position they fetch up in different forms of the corresponding pronoun: `"him"` instead of `"he"`, `"her"` instead of `"she"`, `"us"` instead of `"we"`, and so on.

 I will examine pivots more closely in the next section.
 For now, we can continue with the approximation that they are encoded in the verb at the start of the predicate, and I will restrict myself to examples for which this is true.
 Since objects are already familiar, it will perhaps be easier to unpack the notion of a balance first.

-A balance consists of either a *counter* or a *weight* (or both), where the counter is something encoded in a preposition, and a weight is either a pointer back to the main object of the nucleus, or a distinct object:
+A balance consists of either a *counter* or a *weight* (or both), where the counter is something encoded in a preposition, and a weight is either a repaet of the main object of the nucleus, or a distinct object:

     type alias Balance =
         ( Maybe Counter, Maybe Weight )